-- HIP Housing Self Sufficiency Program: Although the City did not provide funding to this program this year, staff does serve on the selections committee for entry into this program that provides support services and rent assistance for a one to two year term for candidates with educational and/or vocational training plans to find employment at a level to get off of government assistance payments.
-The program provides deep supportive services to the clients to move toward self-sufficiency within a two-year period. - HIP Housing Home Share Program: The City provided \$15,700 in CDBG public services funds to Human Investment Project (HIP) for the Home Sharing Program, as described in the Annual Action Plan.
+HIP Housing Self Sufficiency Program: Although the City did not provide funding to this program this year, staff does serve on the selections committee for entry into this program that provides support services and rent assistance for a one-to-two-year term for candidates with educational and/or vocational training plans to find employment at a level to get off of government assistance payments.
+The program provides deep supportive services to the clients to move toward self-sufficiency within a two-year period.

+HIP Housing Home Share Program: The Home Sharing Program, matches homeowners with unused rooms with prospective tenants that need affordable rents.
 This provides some of the most affordable housing in the community and therefore allows individuals an alternative to homelessness due to rent affordability issues.

 Samaritan House: Samaritan House, as well as other local agencies, provides services for the extremely low-income residents that include homeless prevention through a variety of programs funded by others and emergency housing assistance in addition to their counseling and support services.
-This year the City provided emergency rental assistance funding for households impacted by COVID to prevent homelessness.
-577 people were assisted as of June 2021.
+This year the

+City provided emergency rental assistance funding for households impacted by COVID to prevent homelessness.
+129 people were assisted in program year 2022 - 2023.